Skip to main content

 "I think Deshaun is a good player," Daboll said.
 "They started out fast against Jacksonville last week.
 They had a 17-play drive.
 They utilized him in a variety of ways.
 He can operate the empty game well where he gets it out quick.
 They use him in the action game.
 They can zone read him.
 He's done that as well.
 Scramble to loose plays.
 He's a strong player to bring down.
 You saw that against (Cowboys linebacker) Micah Parsons in the Dallas game where he scrambles, gets to the right.
 He's got the ball in one hand, waves it around, throws it down the field strong.
 He's played the game for a long time.
 I got a lot of respect for Deshaun's game."

 In the run game, Jerome Ford leads the way with 108 yards on 19 carries (5.7 avg.) while D'Onta Foreman is not far behind with 10 rush attempts for 42 yards (3.0 avg.).
 Each back has been the starting running back for one game this season.
 Starting tight end David Njoku missed last week's game with an ankle injury and was ruled out for Week 3 on Friday's final injury report.
 Elsewhere in the passing game, wide receiver Jerry Jeudy has a team-high 98 receiving yards and caught Watson's lone passing touchdown.
 Amari Cooper has just five receptions for 27 yards through two games, while Elijah Moore leads the Browns with nine receptions, but for just 53 yards.
-Offensive tackles Jack Conklin (Knee) and Jedrick Wills (Knee) were both listed as questionable on the final injury report after missing the first two games of the season.
+Offensive tackles Jack Conklin (Knee) and Jedrick Wills (Knee) were both listed as questionable on the final injury report Friday after missing the first two games of the season.
+On Saturday, Conklin was downgraded to out.

 View rare photos of the storied history between the New York Giants and Browns.